The Down Syndrome Act

 In Bromley our work towards improving the outcomes and life chances for children and young people with Down Syndrome forms a part of our annual SEND Action Plan.
 This plan and our actions towards it are overseen and scrutinised by the Bromley SEND Governance Board.

-Our education, health, social care colleagues are proud to be partnered with the Bromley Down Syndrome Support Group (BDSSG) to develop a Down Syndrome pathway.
+Our education, health, social care colleagues are proud to be partnered with the Bromley Down Syndrome Support Group (BDSSG) working collaboratively in developing a Down Syndrome pathway.
+The pathway is awaiting further review to reflect the finalised statutory guidance.

 The BDSSG supports people with Down Syndrome, and their families, living within the Borough of Bromley and who use services within the Borough.